Eric Talley, officer killed in Boulder shooting, loved his job and his seven children: ‘That was his life’

 His father, Homer Talley, told KMGH that his son was working to become a drone operator, a job he thought would be safer.

 “He loved his kids and his family more than anything,” his father said.
-“He didn’t want to put his family through something like this and he believed in Jesus Christ.”
+“He didn’t want to put his family through something like this, and he believed in Jesus Christ.”

 In the hours after the shooting, law enforcement and government officials paid tribute to Talley’s sacrifice.